We Checked Out Digital Signature APIs for Businesses. Here’s What We Found.

 Pricing

-Intermediate and Advanced plans are priced per user per month, where a set amount of envelopes can be sent per year or month.
+The Starter through Advanced plans are priced per month, where a set amount of envelopes can be sent per month.
 Envelopes are used to send documents to recipients, including multiple documents, signers, and signature fields.

 Pros and Cons